jiazhenghao/to-do-apps/README.md

 ## 02 function components, redux, react-redux(connect), redux-thunk(an async-simple solution)

 ## 03 rematch, a framework using redux, once rematch, never redux🤣

+## 04 a big step forward, more powerful css styles, more features like rubbish-bin, restore, theme, multi-lingual, localStorage